A Matter of Education

-- Pay special attention to teens or adults who are providing an abnormal amount of attention to you child or giving inappropriate or expensive gifts.
+- Pay special attention to teens or adults who are providing an abnormal amount of attention to your child or giving inappropriate or expensive gifts.

-- Monitor all e-mail and e-cards that are received.
+- Monitor all emails and e-cards that are received.
 Avoid instant massaging.

-- Teach your children to trust their feelings, and reinforce the have the right to say no if they sense something is wrong or inappropriate.
+- Teach your children to trust their feelings, and reinforce they have the right to say no if they sense something is wrong or inappropriate.